 How to Choose

-The best time to prepare for hospice and consider your options is before it’s necessary, so you’re not making decisions during a stressful time.
+The best time to prepare for hospice and consider your home health care options before it’s necessary, so you’re not making decisions during a stressful time.
 There are more than 4,300 hospice care agencies in the U.S., so depending on where you live, you may have several options from which to choose, Like this assisted living community.

 When choosing, look for an established hospice that has been operating for a few years and one that is certified by Medicare.
 To help you select one, the National Hospice and Palliative Care Organization offers a worksheet of questions to ask CaringInfo.org.